 How to decide which card is best for you

-There are so many different types of credit cards to choose from, and Bank of America covers them all.
 It’s important to have a firm understanding of what you’re looking for from your credit card.
-Here are a few things you should consider before applying for your new credit card:
+Here are a few things you should consider before applying:

 Your financial goals and personal spending habits

-There is no “one size fits all” credit card.
+There is no one-size-fits-all credit card.
 Determining which card will offer you the most value comes down to your goals and spending habits.
-If one of your 2020 resolutions is to travel more, one of Bank of America’s travel rewards cards might be a good fit for you.
-If you’re looking to consolidate debt, look for the card with the best balance transfer offer.
+If one of your 2021 resolutions is to travel more, one of Bank of America’s travel rewards cards might be a good fit for you.
+If you’re interested in managing high-interest debt, look for the best offer for doing a balance transfer with BofA.

 Perks and benefits

-A good credit card should give you benefits that are easy to use and a rewards system that works best for you.
-For instance, frequent travelers will find the most value out of a travel-focused rewards card that offers perks such as travel statement credits, lounge access and trip insurance; busy families, however, might like the simplicity of a flat-rate cash back card with features like extended warranty and purchase protection.
+A good credit card should offer benefits that are easy to use and a rewards system that works best for you.
+For instance, frequent travelers will find the most value with a travel-focused rewards card that offers perks such as travel statement credits, lounge access and trip insurance.
+Parents and other everyday shoppers might like the simplicity of a flat-rate cash back card with features like extended warranty and purchase protection.

-When looking at sign-up bonuses, it’s important to note whether you can realistically hit the minimum spend requirements to receive the bonus.
-If you have a smaller budget, a smaller sign-up bonus might be worth it if you have to spend less money on the card to get it.
+When looking at sign-up bonuses, it’s also important to note whether you can realistically hit the minimum spending requirement.
+If you have a smaller budget, a card with a smaller sign-up bonus might be easier to qualify for.

-If you ever plan on carrying a balance on your credit card, APR is extremely important because it determines how much interest you pay each month.
+If you ever plan on carrying a balance on your credit card, APR (annual percentage rate) is extremely important because it determines how much interest you pay.
 Variable APRs differ from card to card but usually fall between 17 and 30 percent based on creditworthiness.
-Some cards also offer a 0% APR period when you first sign up for the card, which can help you pay off larger expenses such as appliances over time without paying interest.
+Some cards also offer an introductory 0% APR period when you first sign up for the card, which can help you pay off large expenses with a temporary break from paying interest.

-How we chose our favorite Bank of America cards
+How we chose our top-rated Bank of America cards

 Have more questions for our credit cards editors?
 Feel free to send us an email, find us on Facebook, or Tweet us @Bankrate.